JuanSeBestia/react-native-wifi-reborn/README.md

 ### connectToProtectedSSID(SSID: string, password: string, isWep: boolean): Promise

-Returns a promise that resolves when connected or rejects with the reason why it couldn't connect to the WIFI network.
+Returns a promise that resolves when connected or rejects with the error when it couldn't connect to the wifi network.

 #### SSID
 Type: `string`